Sustainability

 Any act or omission that constitutes segregation, discrimination, harassment based on sex or unrelated to sex, or restricts any benefits, whether directly or indirectly, without bias, because the individual is male, female, or exhibits characteristics different from their birth sex, or due to differences in nationality, race, religion, language, age, disability, physical or mental health condition (Item 3.8 of the HR Code of Conduct, Chapter 20: Standards of Behavior and Disciplinary Actions) is considered a disciplinary offense.
 Those who commit such actions shall be subject to disciplinary measures commensurate with the severity of the offense (Item 3 of the HR Code of Conduct, Chapter 20: Standards of Behavior and Disciplinary Actions).
 According to PTT's disciplinary guidelines, the above actions are considered moderate offenses, punishable by a salary suspension for up to 6 months in the following year (Item 2 of the Table annexed to the Disciplinary Penalties and Consideration of Mitigation Measures Guidelines).

-Tracking the effectiveness of actions to respond to HRs risks and impacts
+Tracking the effectiveness of actions to respond to Human Rights risks and impacts

 Investments of PTT Group’s Subsidiary in the Republic of the Union of Myanmar